amadejp/DS_Project_Feature_Selection/README.md

 ### The interim report folder ###

-Contains interim report in PDF and LaTeX format.
+Contains interim report as a LaTeX project and compiled PDF.

 ### The final report folder ###

-Contains final report in PDF and LaTeX format.
+Contains final report as a LaTeX project and compiled PDF.

 ### The presentation folder ###